rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-28-c0689e7bff8547bb-sebi-order-for-compliance-completion-order-for-recovery-certificate-no-8934-of-2.md

 stocks:
 - JAYENERGY
 tags:
+- completion-order
-- recovery-certificate
+- compliance-order
 - enforcement
-- compliance-order
-- jay-energy
-- completion-order
+- recovery
 title: SEBI Order for Compliance - Completion Order for Recovery Certificate No. 8934 of 2025 against Pinal Rajeshbhai Mehta in the matter of Jay Energy & S. Energies Limited